ON COLLECTING CONTEMPORARY PHOTOGRAPHY

 Frish Brandt, President, Fraenkel Gallery, San Francisco, California

-Naomi Huth, Curator, JM Cohen Family Collection, New York, New York
+Naomi Huth, Curator, Joseph M. Cohen Family Collection, New York, New York

 Emma Lewis, Assistant Curator, Tate Modern, London, England